 However, the producer – Irwin Winkler – wasn’t convinced at all about Liotta.
 In his words: “I thought we could do a lot better.”
 Then, one night, Liotta bumped into Winkler at a restaurant in LA.
 He spoke to him, and managed to convince Winkler he was the right guy.
 The next day, Winkler called Scorsese and said, “I see what you mean, let’s get him in.”

 10. Liotta had some ups and downs working on the movie

 Working on the film, Liotta said he was intimidated by Robert De Niro.
 Liotta said, “[De Niro] was this huge presence, and keeping up with him in scenes is the biggest challenge of my career.”
 After the first day shooting though, De Niro put him at ease by saying, “don’t worry.
 This should all work out great.”

 Also, Scorsese didn’t want Liotta to meet the real Henry Hill before they started filming.
 This was because Scorsese hadn’t worked with Liotta before so didn’t want him to be influenced by any other sources, other than Scorsese.

 Liotta did take inspiration from other areas though.
 He would listen to the FBI tapes of interviews with the real Henry, to practice speaking like him.
 He said, “Henry was always munching on potato chips”.

-And, tragedy struck when, during filming, Liotta’s mother passed away.
+And, one of the saddest facts about Goodfellas.
+Tragedy struck when, during filming, Liotta’s mother passed away.
 He said he channelled that anger into his performance – especially the scene where he pistol-whips the man across the street for harassing Karen.

 Ray Liotta and Martin Scorsese